By entering the Queensland Training Awards, you agree to abide by the following conditions of entry:

 All nominations must be submitted online via the Queensland Training Awards online nomination portal.

-The closing date for nominations is Tuesday 31 March 2020.
+The closing date for nominations was Tuesday 31 March 2020, but has since been extended.

 Nominees for the individual categories must be an Australian citizen or permanent resident of Australia and have completed, be due to complete or deliver training in Queensland.